heroku/heroku-buildpack-scala/README.md

 How it works
 -----

 The buildpack will detect your app as Scala if it has a `project/build.properties` file and either a `.sbt` or `.scala` based build config (for example, a `build.sbt` file).
-It vendors a version of sbt into your slug (if you are not using sbt-native-packager, it also includes your popluated `.ivy/cache` in the slug).
+It vendors a version of sbt into your slug (if you are not using sbt-native-packager, it also includes your populated `.ivy/cache` in the slug).
 The `.ivy2` directory will be cached between builds to allow for faster build times.

 It is strongly recommended that you use sbt-native-packager with this buildpack instead of sbt-start-script.
 The latter is deprecated, and will result in exessively large slug sizes.